CapitanCarlito/MoranGonzalez-C-HW1/README.md

 ## Credits
-First of all I wanna thank gawd for all the blessings, My momma,
-And all those mothayouknowwhaters who said I couldn't!
+First of all I wanna thank gawd for all the blessings, my momma, and all those mothayouknowwhaters who said I couldn't!

 ## License
 MIT